luomus/laji-api/breaking-changes.md

 ### Paged result contexts

 In old api most paged results have `@context` in the root.
 Pre-paged results being an exception.
-New API doesn't make exceptions in this - all paged results have `@context` in the root and the items don't have `@context` proeprty.
+New API doesn't make exceptions in this - all paged results have `@context` in the root and the items don't have `@context` property.

 ## Person friend return value